googleanalytics/ga-dev-tools/README.md

 - [gatsby-plugin-typescript](https://www.gatsbyjs.org/packages/gatsby-plugin-typescript/)

-  Provides drop-in support for Typescript and TSX. `<opinion>`For a site like this, with demos that will live over many years, typescript is a very handy way to make it easier to jump back in the code.`</opinion>`
+  Provides drop-in support for Typescript and TSX. `<opinion>`For a site like this, with demos that will live over many years, typescript is a handy way to make it easier to jump back in the code.`</opinion>`

 - [gatsby-source-filesystem](https://www.gatsbyjs.org/packages/gatsby-source-filesystem/)